When is the Mooncake Festival Celebrated?

 Yi and Chang'E - A Mythical Tragedy

 Yi was married to Chang'E and did not wish to be immortal without her, so he handed it to her possession.
-However, soon after, one of Yi’s apprentices, Peng Meng, learnt of this secret and wished to use the elixir for himself.
+However, soon after, one of Yi’s apprentices, Peng Meng, learned of this secret and wished to use the elixir for himself.
 On the fifteenth day of the eighth month of the lunar calendar, he broke into Yi's house in his absence and pestered Chang'E to hand over the elixir to him.
-To prevent this, Chang'E drank the potion herself and ascended to the moon.
-After Yi arrived, he learnt what happened and began a ritual of offering his wife’s favourite fruits and cakes in his yard.
-Soon, other people found out about the incident and out of sympathy, they also participated in these rites.
+Chang'E drank the potion herself to prevent this and ascended to the moon.
+After Yi arrived, he learned what had happened and began a ritual of offering his wife’s favorite fruits and cakes in his yard.
+Soon, other people found out about the incident, and out of sympathy, they also participated in these rites.

 Alternate Version of the Legend